 The development of ICAtect, as discussed in the Building Systems Automation and Integration Symposium of 1991, provides a way of integrating simulation tools through a common building model.
 However, ICAtect is only a small step towards the ultimate goal of total integration and automation of the building design process.
 In this paper we investigate the next steps on the path toward integration.
 We examine how models structured to capture the physical attributes of the building, as required by s

 A discussion on Armenian genocide and nationalism.
 Co-sponsored by the Political Science Department and the Sam Rich Program in International Politics.

 This course is an introduction to the fundamentals of game theory and mechanism design.
 Motivations are drawn from engineered/networked systems (including distributed control of wireline and wireless communication networks, incentive-compatible/dynamic resource allocation, multi-agent systems, pricing and investment decisions in the Internet), and social models (including social and economic networks).
 The course emphasizes theoretical foundations, mathematical tools, modeling, and equilibrium n

-Professor Andrew Lambert, Laughton Professor of Naval History, King's College London, gives a talk for the ELAC/CCW seminar series.
+Professor Daya Thussu, University of Westminster, London, gives a talk for the Reuters seminar series

 Opened in 1825, the Erie Canal was one of the most extraordinary